 That leaves only 29 years for what we enjoy.
 But there’s more.

 Based on the number of hours we spend daily on work outside of our main careers, chores, grocery shopping, driving and cleaning, we will have approximately 15 years left to do what we enjoy and enjoy what enriches our lives.

 This is when reality hit me.
 We truly can’t afford to mess around with things that aren’t important.

 To be able to have a life, I need to already waste half of it working.
 I don’t want to waste the remaining half even further with unimportant things.

 Do we truly have only 15 years for the meaningful stuff, for bonding with loved ones and achieving personal goals?
-What the fuck are we doing, honey?

 In the wise words of Sweet Brown,

 Like elephant journal on Facebook.

 Relephant bonus round: